jmayfield777/Note-Taking-App-with-Express.js/README.md

 ## Questions

-If you have any questions about this repo, please feel free to contact me at my email : josh.mayfield45@gmail.com and Github profile : https://github.com/jmayfield777
+If you have any questions about this application, please feel free to contact me at my email : josh.mayfield45@gmail.com and Github profile : https://github.com/jmayfield777